-How an organisation approaches the selection of MTD compatible software will depend on their existing level of technology maturity and their business model.
-For example, an organisation that makes use of very little technology may well wish to consider spreadsheet bridging software – an application that will be able to extract the contents of a spreadsheet and uploaded it to HMRC.
+How an organisation approaches the selection of MTD compatible software depends on their existing level of technology maturity and their business model.
+For example, an organisation that makes use of very little technology may well wish to consider spreadsheet bridging software – an application that will be able to extract the contents of a spreadsheet and upload the return to HMRC.
 It is also worth considering the long-term future of an organisation.
 It is fair to say that the rate of change in technology and business has never been faster.
 That rate of change will only ever increase.
 As a result, all organisations will need to consider how they will remain competitive in the future.
 A case could, therefore, be made to invest in a more comprehensive application that could fulfil the needs of an organisation in the future.

 Organisations that are already making extensive use of information technology will need to ensure that their software supplier is going to provide MTD compatible versions of the applications that they may use.
 In these cases the existing and future requirements of an organisation will need to be considered.
 In recent years we have seen a number of major changes to UK legislation; for example GDPR, auto-enrolment, open banking and MTD.
-In many cases it may well be easier and cost effective for an organisation to choose an application that resides, or is at least connected, to the “cloud”.
+In many cases it may be easier and more cost effective for an organisation to choose an application that resides in, or is at least connected, to the “cloud”.
 Applications that are hosted on the internet (in the cloud) are able to make connections with other digital services and as a result provide increased functionality and flexibility.

 HMRC requires only some of the available APIs to be used in MTD software.
 For example, some products do not use the APIs that can make liabilities and payment information available in software.
 This should be considered when choosing a software product.

 To help an organisation choose software the Business Application Software Developers Association (BASDA) has created a free guide to help you select business software:

 During February 2019 the Tech Faculty produced a webinar on how to choose software.
 A number of questions were asked at the webinar which have been answered here.

 MTD software providers